Frequently asked questions about starting and running an LLC, or limited liability company.

 Here are the steps you need to take to form an LLC in Mississippi.
 For more information on how to form an LLC in any state, see Nolo's article How to Form an LLC.

 Under Mississippi law, an LLC name must contain the words "Limited Liability Company" or the abbreviations "LLC" or "L.L.C."
 It may also include the name of a member or its managers.

-EIN: If your LLC has more than one member, it must obtain its own IRS Employer Identification Number (EIN), even if it has no employees.
-If you form a one-member LLC, you must obtain an EIN for it only if you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
+If your LLC has more than one member, it must obtain its own IRS Employer Identification Number (EIN), even if it has no employees.
+If you form a one-member LLC, you must obtain an EIN for it only if it will have employees or you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
 You may obtain an EIN by completing an online application on the IRS website.
 There is no filing fee.

-All LLCs doing business in Mississippi must file an annual report once every calendar with the Mississippi Secretary of State.
+All LLCs doing business in Mississippi must file an annual report once every calendar year with the Mississippi Secretary of State.
 The report can be filed any time on or after January 1st of each calendar year and is due by April 15th of that year.

 Mississippi LLCs must file the report online.
 You must have a state-issued Business ID Number to file the report.
 You can find the ID number by doing a business name search on the Secretary of State business name database.
 There is no filing fee for Mississippi LLCs.
 The filing fee for foreign LLCs is $250.